 A master documentary photographer with a fine-art aesthetic and a keen eye for design, Larry’s versatile style enables him to move easily from editorial photography and video production to corporate and advertising work.
-A world traveler and outdoors enthusiast, Larry has worked on five continents and covered numerous armed conflicts.
+A world traveler and outdoors enthusiast, Larry has worked on five continents.

 Now based in Ohio, Larry has worked for six metropolitan newspapers, including The Philadelphia Inquirer, The Sun in Baltimore, the Fort Worth (Texas) Star-Telegram, and The Denver Post.
 He also has photographed stories for National Geographic magazine and is a contributor to PBS NewsHour.
 Larry’s editorial images and essays have appeared in many national and international publications.

 He is currently at work on multi-year projects to document child labor and global pollution with the support of the Washington, D.C.-based Pulitzer Center on Crisis Reporting.

 At the Star-Telegram, Larry won the 1981 Pulitzer Prize for spot news photography for his coverage of the 1980 coup in Liberia.
 As a photographer for the Philadelphia Inquirer, he won the 1985 Pulitzer Prize for feature photography for a portfolio documenting civil wars in Angola and El Salvador.

 Larry and the team at PBS NewsHour received the 2015 Emmy for Outstanding Investigative Journalism in a Regularly Scheduled Newscast for a broadcast segment he reported and photographed on the dangers of underwater gold mining in the Philippines with support from the Pulitzer Center.